cypherpunk-academy/2064/en/094_2064_Where's the Academy.md

 "Negative.
 No clearance.
 Hold your fire.
-Shoot the motorcycle or the rider so they fall."
+Shoot the motorcycle or the rider, so they fall."

 Soldier: "I can catch the driver.
 But the speed's too high.
 50 percent chance of the passenger dying."

-Voice: "Then stop.
+Voice: "Then, stop.
 Wait till they slow down."

 Soldier: "Roger."